 With each caption you should be aiming to project a little of your Instagram influencer persona onto the content it goes with.
 Knowing your audience and brand voice really pays off when you have to capture both in a few lines.
 If you’re really lost, research a little and find some similar influencers or check a venue’s socials.
 Although you obviously can’t copy-paste any captions, you can easily find some great inspiration on profile’s such as Swayy’s.

 Make sure it’s clean and simple.

 Whilst hashtags are a great way to prompt engagement with a brand or venue, don’t go crazy with them.
 Keeping them clear and simple helps streamline people’s reading experience.
 Too many hashtags, for example, can look like spam and clutter your post as a whole.
 If you’re struggling with too many messy tags, try adding them as the first comment on your photo after it’s been posted.
 Or, use bullet points to keep unnecessary hashtags under the caption break.
-This way extra hashtags can only been seen once the post is expanded.
-This makes sure that your post will still turn up in relevant searches without putting people off.
+This way extra hashtags can only be seen once the post is expanded.
+This ensures that your post will still turn up in relevant searches without putting people off.

 Use emojis to enhance your caption, not to tell the whole story.

 As part of keeping things clean and simple, don’t cramp your caption with too many emojis.
 While they

 can be great for injecting some personality and fun into a post, don’t go overkill.
 Double check that any emojis are enhancing and not just replacing what you are already saying.
 Consider the length of your caption before you post something.
 You can definitely share interesting stories in them, but don’t waste people’s time or establish a reputation for super-long captions.
 If they’re too cluttered, people will stop reading them altogether.